Coney Island hot dog: Jackson-style

-Kalamazoo style
+Kalamazoo-style

 Coney Island Kalamazoo was founded in 1915, and is the longest continuously operated Coney Island in the state.
-Their coney island is made up of a topping made from their own recipe served on a Koegel's Skinless Frankfurter.
-Koegel's was not founded until 1916, and it's unknown which hot dog Coney Island Kalamazoo used prior to the Skinless Frankfurter's development.
+Their coney island is made up of a topping made from their own recipe served on a Koegel's skinless frankfurter.
+Koegel's was not founded until 1916, and it is unknown which hot dog Coney Island Kalamazoo used prior to the skinless frankfurter's development.